sakshamred/hotornot/README.md

-# hotornot
+#hot or not

-website for tier 3 chicks to be judged
+this website is solely made for fun